BestTimesToVisit.com Logo

 Are there any hidden gems or lesser-known spots in Varanasi that you would recommend?

-What practical advice can you offer regarding safety, money, and language in Varanasi?
+What practical advice do you have regarding safety, money, and language in Varanasi?

-Varanasi can be crowded, so be mindful of your belongings, especially in busy areas.
-It's advisable to carry some smaller denomination rupees for easier transactions with street vendors and rickshaw drivers.
-While Hindi is the primary language, English is spoken in tourist areas, but learning a few basic Hindi phrases will enhance your interactions with locals.
+Varanasi is generally safe for tourists, but it's wise to be aware of your surroundings, especially at night and in crowded areas.
+Carry some Indian rupees for smaller transactions, as not all places accept cards.
+While Hindi is the local language, English is spoken in tourist areas.
+Learning a few basic Hindi phrases will enhance your interactions with locals.

 Ready to Plan Your Trip?